90 Degrees except #1 and Par 3s The main driving … [Read More...] about Thursday September 21st, 2023

 - Each Member and his/her Guests are required to have their own set of golf clubs.

-- All children under the age of 10 must be accompanied by an adult at all times when the child is practicing at the practice facility.
+- Children.
+Children must be five years old to be on the golf course.
 The adult is responsible at all times for the behavior and safety of the child.
-Children must be 7 years old to be on the golf course.
-Children ages 7 to 9 may play golf on the golf course if they are currently enrolled in the Ballantrae Junior Golf Program or have the approval of a Ballantrae PGA Professional and must be accompanied by an adult at all times.
+Adults must NOT leave children unattended when they are in a golf cart.
+Only two people are allowed in a golf cart at any time.
+Children ages five to nine may play golf on the golf course if they are currently enrolled in the Ballantrae Junior Golf Program or have the approval of a Ballantrae PGA Professional and must be accompanied by an adult at all times.
 Children 10 years of age and older may play on the golf course and must be accompanied by an adult at all times while on the golf course until they are 13 years old.
+All children under the age of 10 must be accompanied by an adult at all times when the child is at the practice facility.

 - Jogging, bicycling, fishing or recreational walking is not permitted on the golf course.